kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 This is where the problems started...

-An example: I have a RequireJS module that processes form submissions using `jQuery.ajax()`.
-To get it working on my site, it would look like this:
+As an example, I have a RequireJS module that processes form submissions using `jQuery.ajax()`.
+To get it working on my site,I would need to do the following:

+Refer to RequireJS and its configurations...

-{% prism html%}
+{% prism markup %}
 <script data-main="scripts/main" src="scripts/require.js"></script>
 {% endprism %}

+The info in the `src` attribute refers to the core RequireJS code while the info in the `data-main` attribute refers to a file calles `main.js` and contains the configs.
+The `.js` is not included here because RequireJS always assume that the info in this attribute is a JavaScript file.
+Both of these files are in a directory called `scripts`.

 Looking at the default install using the TwentyThirteen Theme, the following JavaScript is loaded onto the page: